Judiciary of Russia

 The Judiciary of Russia interprets and applies the law of Russia.
 It is defined under the Constitution and law with a hierarchical structure with the Constitutional Court and Supreme Court at the apex.
 The district courts are the primary criminal trial courts, and the regional courts are the primary appellate courts.
-The judiciary is governed by the All-Russian Congress of Judges and its Council of Judges, and its management is aided by the Judicial Department of the Supreme Court, the Judicial Qualification Collegia, and the Ministry of Justice, and the various courts' chairpersons.
+The judiciary is governed by the All-Russian Congress of Judges and its Council of Judges, and its management is aided by the Judicial Department of the Supreme Court, the Higher Qualification Board of Judges, and the Ministry of Justice, and the various courts' presidents.
 And although there are many officers of the court, including jurors, the Prosecutor General remains the most powerful component of the Russian judicial system.

-The judiciary faces many problems and a widespread lack of confidence but has also made much progress in recent times.
+The judiciary faces many problems and a widespread lack of confidence.
 There have been serious violations of the accepted separation of powers doctrine, systematic attempts to undermine jury trials, problems with access to justice, problems with court infrastructure, financial support, and corruption.

 Courts

 Russia has a trifurcated court system, with constitutional, ordinary (including military and non-military), and other courts.
 The Constitutional Court of Russia is considered a separate, independent court.
-Constitutional courts of federal subjects of Russia are separate and independent too (inter alia, independent from the federal Constitutional Court of Russia).
 The district courts are the primary criminal trial courts, and the regional courts are the primary appellate courts.

 Constitutional Court

 The Constitutional Court of Russia (Конституционный суд Российской Федерации) is responsible for cases concerning conformity with the Constitution, judicial disputes between 2 or more federal bodies, between a federal body and a member of the Federation, and between members of the Federation.
-As such, it practices "constitutional review" (as differentiated from judicial review) and decides whether federal laws, presidential decrees and directives, and local constitutions, charters, and laws comply with the federal constitution, as well as treaties between the national government and a regional governments and between regional governments.
+As such, it practices "constitutional review" (as differentiated from judicial review) and decides whether federal laws, presidential decrees and directives, and regional constitutions, charters, and laws comply with the federal constitution, as well as treaties between the national government and a regional governments and between regional governments.

-It is composed of 19 judges, and may sit in plenary sessions but is otherwise divided into 2 chambers.
-The Constitutional Court consists of two chambers with 10 and 9 judges respectively.
-The Chairman presides over one of the chambers, the Deputy Chairman presides over the other chamber.
+It is composed of 11 judges (with the quorum of 8), and sits in plenary sessions.
+The President of the Court presides over the sessions.
 Constitutionality of laws, disputes concerning competence of governmental agencies, impeachment of the President of Russia, and Constitutional Court's proposals of legislation must be dealt with by the plenary session.
 The Constitutional Court may also submit to the plenary session any other issue at its discretion.

 In general, the court hears cases referred by the President, the Federation Council, the State Duma, one-fifth of the members of either chamber of the Federal Assembly, the Government, the Supreme Court, or other bodies of legislative or executive authority.
 It also hears complains by citizens of allegations of constitutional rights violations.